 My wife purchased the Crock-Pot Best Loved Slow Cooker Recipes cookbook and has been trying them out on us.
-This week we enjoyed two recipes from the book but I think this was the better of them.
+This week, we enjoyed two recipes from the book, but this was the better of them.

 One Major Problem

 My only problem with Crock-Pot cooking is it's like when I lived over a restaurant for a time in New York City.
-If you start the meal at 7 or 8 in the morning, by 11 o'clock the house smells incredible.
+If you start the meal at 7 or 8 in the morning, by 11 o'clock, the house smells incredible.

 Pork Loin or Pork Tenderloin

-The original recipe calls for pork loin but we only had a pork tenderloin in the freezer so we went with that.
-Both cuts of pork are from the loin area, both are extremely tender and either one will work in this recipe.
+The original recipe calls for pork loin, but we only had a pork tenderloin in the freezer, so we went with that.
+Both cuts of pork are from the loin area and incredibly tender; either one will work in this recipe.